 Once the examination is over, your doctor will let you know whether your condition is due to muscle weakness, and if you’re experiencing urge incontinence (when you have a strong need to urinate but can't reach the toilet in time), stress incontinence (when you experience sensitive bladder when coughing, sneezing or laughing) or a mixed incontinence.

 Talking to your doctor about sensitive bladder symptoms will help you look for solutions together.
-From pelvic floor exercises to bladder retraining or medication, there is a range of solutions and your doctor will talk to you about them.
+From pelvic floor exercises to bladder retraining or medication, there is a range of solutions and your doctor should talk to you about them.
+Considering your options and doing some research before the appointment can help ensure you request the support that you feel will work for you.
 No matter which solution you decide upon, rest assured that there are incontinence products to support you while you make a decision.